-The small town of Benson, North Carolina, with a population of around 3500, will swell to approximately 30,000 the third week/weekend of September annually.
+The small town of Benson, North Carolina, with a population of around 4000, will swell to approximately 20,000 come September 22-25, 2021 when the 73rd Annual Benson Mule Days Celebration, sponsored by the Benson Area Chamber of Commerce, takes place.
 For over 70 years this 4-day festival is packed full of mule events that celebrate the "beast of burden" and the role of mules in rural farming.
 Visitors come from as far away as Alaska, Germany, and California to see and also participate in Mule Days which is filled with family fun and activities for everyone young and old.

 A blanket of excitement covers the area as visitors merge into the town area and outlying regions bringing horses, mules, wagons, campers, and unusual equine contraptions to settle down for a four-day hiatus.
 Wednesday and Thursday campers settle in as they prepare to attend the concert which will be held on Thursday night at 6:00 PM in the Benson Singing Grove on Main Street.
 This year’s band is Nashville artist John Conlee.
 There is no charge for general seating admission.
 If you want a seat near the stage with a chair provided, the cost is $20.00 per person.